ortus-docs/coldbox-docs/full/event_handlers/model_integration/index.md

 </array>
 ```

 Great!
-Just like that we can interact with our model layer without worrying about creating the objects, persisting them and even wiring them.
-That is exactly all the benefits that dependency injection and model integration bring to the table.
+Just like that we can interact with our model layer without worrying about creating the objects, persisting them, and even wiring them.
+Those are all the benefits that dependency injection and model integration bring to the table.

 #### Alternative wiring

-You can use the value of the `inject` annotation in several ways, below is our recommendation.
+You can use the value of the `inject` annotation in several ways.
+Below is our recommendation.

 ```js
 // Injection using the DSL by default name/id lookup